engagenie/policies/privacy-policy.md

 - Browser type,

-- Non-precise geographic location (e.g. zip code and city)

-- Technical information about your device, system and App software, and peripherals,

-- Date and time stamps associated with transactions,
+- Date and time stamps associated with transactions.

-- System configuration information, and

-- Metadata concerning your User Content, and other interactions with our Services.

 Usage data will only be combined with personal data when required to solve a specific problem you have encountered while using our Services and have requested support in solving the problem.